SuavisLiu/Discrete-Time-Model-of-LETF-Returns-2020/README.md

 ## Open Question

-In this project, we used the discrete time model, which means that the instantaneous volatility is calculated from the variance 5-day returns.
+In this project, we used the discrete-time model, which means that the instantaneous volatility is calculated from the variance 5-day returns.
 However, the accuracy of the path-dependence model can be improved by using a continuous way to calculate the instantaneous volatility.

 Some suggestions can be found here.